Oh Yeah (Foxy Brown song)

 "Oh Yeah" is the first single from Trinidadian American female hip-hop artist Foxy Brown's third album Broken Silence.

 Single information

-"Oh Yeah" was officially released on May 4, 2001 in the United States.
-Initially, it was released through the mixtape circuit in late 2000 with alternate lyrics- most notably on Foxy Brown's Best Of Foxy Brown mixtape in 2000, hosted by DJ Envy.
+"Oh Yeah" was released on May 4, 2001 in the United States.
+Initially, it was released through the mixtape circuit in late 2000 with alternate lyrics- most notably on Foxy Brown's Best of Foxy Brown mixtape in 2000, hosted by DJ Envy.

 The single was unsuccessful, receiving little airplay on urban radio stations (though popular on New York City and the upper East Coast urban stations) and little video rotation on MTV, though it was slightly more successful on BET.
 It missed the Billboard Hot 100 and peaked on the R&B/Hip-Hop Singles & Track Chart at number 63.

-However, "Oh Yeah" is widely credited as the first song to kick off the Hip Hop/Dancehall movement in the early 2000s.
-The song is now considered a Hip Hop classic and one of Foxy Brown's signature songs.

-The single contained 4 tracks on the single: